Denebola: Nomenclature

 The traditional name Denebola is shortened from Deneb Alased, from the Arabic phrase ذنب الاسد ðanab al-asad 'tail of the lion', as it represents the lion's tail, the star's position in the Leo constellation.
 (Deneb in Cygnus has a similar name origin.)
 In the Alphonsine Tables it was recorded as Denebalezeth.
 On R. A. Proctor's 1871 star chart of the Northern Hemisphere it was designated Deneb Aleet.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Denebola for this star.
 It is now so entered in the IAU Catalog of Star Names.

 15th century astronomer Ulugh Beg, gives the name Al Ṣarfah, the Changer (i.e. of the weather), as the star's individual title.
 Al-Biruni, a Muslim scholar and polymath of the 11th century, wrote of it: "The heat turns away when it rises, and the cold turns away when it disappears."

 Ancient Chinese astronomers designated it the first star of the five-star asterism "Seat of the Five Emperors", hence its Chinese name 五帝座一 (Wǔdìzuò-yī).

 In Hindu astronomy, Denebola corresponds to the Nakshatra (a sector along the ecliptic) named Uttara Phalgunī (second reddish one).

 Denebola, along with Spica and Arcturus, is part of the Spring Triangle asterism, and by extension, also of the Great Diamond together with the star Cor Caroli.

 Properties

 Denebola is a relatively young star with an age estimated at less than 400 million years.
 Interferometric observations give a radius that is about 173% that of the Sun.
-However, the high rate of rotation results in an oblate shape with an equatorial bulge.
+Its high rate of rotation results in an oblate shape with an equatorial bulge.
 It has 75% more mass than the Sun, which results in a much higher overall luminosity and a shorter life span on the main sequence.